geins-io/geins-checkout/README.md

 - [ ] Add a discount code to the order
 - [ ] Add a way to add custom fields to the checkout form
 - [ ] User authentication
-- [ ] Show sku in cart
 - [ ] Special Avarda implementations
 - [ ] Fix so that all external checkouts works properly
-- [ ] See to that all available payment methods are working as intended, redirecting to correct page
+- [ ] Show address in step 2 for Geins Pay - with option to edit